 Pocket listings are “hidden” listings where a broker knows a trawler owner who would be willing to consider an offer.
 Some owners prefer to avoid a full on marketing approach and instead work behind the scenes with a trusted broker to find a buyer.

 Most purchase agreements require you to sign off on three contingencies for acceptance: Financing, Trial Run, and Survey.
 As the buyer you pay all of the costs associated with your evaluation.
-Provided you have your banking arrangements in order it is very important to hire an accredited marine surveyor (this will probably be your biggest expense) and find a haul out yard for them to conduct an out of the water inspection.
+Provided you have your banking arrangements in order, it is very important to hire an accredited marine surveyor (this will probably be your biggest expense) and find a haul out yard for them to conduct an out of the water inspection.
 Many buyers will also engage a qualified diesel mechanic to review the engine(s) and generator(s).
 Diesel mechanics will often draw oil samples and send them out for analysis.

-The Trial Run is often a short trip from the marina to the ship yard and needs to be long enough for the marine
+The Trial Run is often a short trip from the marina to the shipyard and needs to be long enough for the marine

 While you are doing your due diligence you also need to prepare for ownership.
 One of the first orders of business is to find an insurance company who will bind your coverage.
 Insurance providers and lenders usually require a copy of the hull survey so that they know the assessed value and are also aware of any safety deficiencies that need to be addressed.
 Purchase agreements do not include any type of warranty by the seller or brokers and used trawlers are sold “As-is, where is” – it’s a take it or leave it arrangement, but some sellers will work with buyers to help with minor repairs if that’s what it takes to get the deal done.

 You should also work with a Documentation service to do an abstract of title (lien search) and to coordinate the hull and dinghy registration.
 The documentation company can also create a US Coast Guard bill of sale.
 It is always a good idea to retain a maritime attorney who can advise on titling issues and tax requirements.